 Truth Is Buildable

 I keep auditing benchmarks that cannot be reproduced.
 DeepSWE publishes a real verifier and withholds the patches it graded, so its headline number is honest arithmetic over verdicts nobody can re-derive.
-Another vibe-coding bench has a language model award points against a prose checklist, so its verdicts were never deterministic.
+Another lets a language model award points against a prose checklist, so the same answer can score two ways.
 Different mechanisms, one product.
 A number you cannot check.

 I went looking for a sentence to put on that number and found one already in my mouth: what cannot be false cannot be true.